aidanjohnson/dt7816/README.md

 4. Follow steps on your screen and terminal; watch for any errors (especially fatal) and refer to the Troubleshooting section below for assistance.

 5. Download and install NetBeans 8.2.
 (Recommended instead of TI's Code Composer Studio because the manufacturer's guide assumes NetBeans 8.1.)
-Create a project for the example applications by following these instructions:
+If for some reason you decide not use the Python script `build_examples.py` to create a project for each of the example applications, follow these instructions:
    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Creating_Projects_in_Netbeans.htm
    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Configuring_the_Resources_for_Netbeans_Code_Assistance.htm